Accessibility statement for OP Business mobile

 Provisions on accessibility requirements are specified in the Act on the Provision of Digital Services.

-This accessibility statement was created on 15 June 2021 and last updated on 30 July 2024.
+This Accessibility Statement was created on 15 June 2021 and has been updated regularly since then.
+The statement was last updated on 31 January 2025.

 State of accessibility of OP Business mobile

 There are shortcomings in the accessibility of OP Business mobile, and the application does not fully meet the accessibility requirements.
-Non-compliance with requirements and applicable exemptions are listed below.
+Non-compliance with requirements and the applicable exemptions are listed below.
 If a non-compliance’s description does not specify the device on which it was detected, this means that the non-compliance is present on both iOS and Android devices.
-Unless a more detailed repair schedule is given, the shortcomings identified in accessibility will be corrected as OP Business mobile is developed.
+Accessibility issues are corrected as soon as possible after they are detected.

-OP-mobile has accessibility shortcomings that recur in several views.
-However, OP-mobile also has some shortcomings in terms of overall accessibility and usability, which do not violate any of the WCAG criteria.
+OP Business mobile has certain accessibility issues that are present in several sections of the service..
+OP Business mobile also has some shortcomings in terms of overall accessibility and usability, which, however, do not violate any of the WCAG criteria.
 Some of the accessibility shortcomings occur on both iOS and Android devices, while others only appear on another platform.

+Some of the PDF files that open from the app have accessibility issues.
 PDF files that open in the app cannot be adequately zoomed without using two fingers.
 In certain situations on iOS devices, the reading sequence of PDF files is not defined.
 On Android devices, the screen reader treats the entire content of PDF files as a single object.
+In addition to these shortcomings, documents created using old technology also contain other accessibility issues.
+These documents are also available as paper copies, in which case they are accessible.

-The OP-mobile user is logged out automatically when the app is not actively used for 5 minutes (timeout specified by the second Payment Services Directive (PSD2)).
+The OP Business mobile user will be logged out automatically when the app is not actively used for 5 minutes (timeout specified by the second Payment Services Directive (PSD2)).
 However, the user is not given prior warning of this.
-OP-mobile does not have built-in support for external devices.
-In addition, the application only functions in portrait (vertical) orientation in some views.

-The app includes some features that use the op.fi online service’s contents embedded in the mobile app (such as Book a meeting or Chat).
-These views do not fully meet the accessibility requirements.
-A screen reader user may have difficulty in identifying when their device switches to the app’s embedded op.fi content.
+The app includes features that use embedded content from the OP website (such as Book a meeting, Online messages, Loss reports).
+These views do not fully meet accessibility requirements or support the accessibility settings offered by the device, such as resizing text, dark theme and increasing text contrast.
+Screen reader users may have difficulty in identifying when the device switches to the app’s embedded op.fi content.

 • WCAG 1.3.1 Info and Relationships